matej-m/libgdx-sandbox/core/src/si/um/feri/libgdxsandbox/tictactoe/README.md

-# Scene2d example
+# Tic Tac Toe game

-Scene2d example extends `Game` class instead of `ApplicationAdapter`.
-In the next sections, we will briefly explain why we are using the `Game` class and what are `AssetManager`, `TextureAtlas`, and `Skin`.
+The [TicTacToeGame](TicTacToeGame.java) class extends the `Game` class instead of `ApplicationAdapter`.
+In the following sections, we will briefly explain why we are using the `Game` class, and what are `AssetManager`, `TextureAtlas`, and `Skin`.

 ## Scene2d

-In our example, we use [Stage](https://github.com/libgdx/libgdx/wiki/Scene2d#stage) together with various [Widgets](https://github.com/libgdx/libgdx/wiki/Scene2d#stage).
+In our game, we use [Stage](https://github.com/libgdx/libgdx/wiki/Scene2d#stage) together with various [Widgets](https://github.com/libgdx/libgdx/wiki/Scene2d#stage).
 In [IntroScreen](screen/IntroScreen.java) class, we use the [Actions](https://github.com/libgdx/libgdx/wiki/Scene2d#actions) class to animate the image.

-You can read more about Actors that we used in our example on links that we provided.
+You can read more about Actors that we used in our game on links that we provided.
 Things are nicely and briefly explained along with examples.

 ## Game, ScreenAdapter

 Usually, when you do not need more screens in your game, you extend your class from the `ApplicationAdapter` class.
-In this example, we use more screens so we had to extend our class from the `Game` class.
+In this game, we use more screens so we had to extend our class from the `Game` class.
 The `Game` class has two extra methods `setScreen(Screen)` and `getScreen()` whose are used to work with screens in the game.

 A class that represents the screen has to extend the `ScreenAdapter` class.
 It has `show()` method instead of `create()`